CERES-RUB/academic-skills/01_Academic_Texts.md

 # Types of Academic Texts

-Academia takes place predominantly in the medium of language, and texts will play a central role in your studies: knowledge is conveyed in the form of texts, academic sources are read, classi-fied, and acquired.
-What has been learned is also presented in written form, e.g. in term papers (Hausarbeiten) and exams.
+Academia takes place predominantly in the medium of language, and texts will play a central role in your studies: knowledge is conveyed in the form of texts, academic sources are read, classified, and acquired.
+What has been learned is also presented in written form, e.g. in term papers (_Hausarbeiten_) and exams.

-## Types of Assignments {#sec:assignemnts}
+## Types of Assignments {#sec:assignments}

 A large component of course assignments are in written form.
-In order to be able to meet the re-quirements of the various kinds of written assignment, one must be familiar with them.
-Assign-ments written during the course of study differ not only in length, but also in their purpose, struc-ture and style.
+In order to be able to meet the requirements of the various kinds of written assignment, one must be familiar with them.
+Assignments written during the course of study differ not only in length, but also in their purpose, structure and style.

-The longest form of assignment - apart from the final thesis - is a term paper (Hausarbeit).
+The longest form of assignment - apart from the final thesis - is a term paper (_Hausarbeit_).
 Term papers in BA studies usually comprise 12-18 pages, whereby usually six pages are credited with 1 CP each.
 The term paper represents an independent academic achievement, something that is reflected in the requirements.

 For a term paper a student should work independently on a chosen topic.
-This includes the litera-ture consultation and presentation of the state of research, as well as the formulation of a clear structure and answering an independently developed research question.
+This includes the literature consultation and presentation of the state of research, as well as the formulation of a clear structure and answering an independently developed research question.
 A term paper must also meet certain formal requirements, such as correct citation style and the creation of a bibliography.
 For more details see section [Term Papers](02_Term_Papers.html#sec:term_papers).